Larmor precession reexamined: Testable correction and its ramifications: Introduction

-Here we note that all the treatments of calculating tunneling time through a barrier based on Larmor clock \cite{baz67a,ryb,buttiker82,buttiker83,falck88} pertain to a spatial region within which a constant magnetic field and an external potential $V_{0}$ are both confined.
-It is essentially due to the presence of the external potential that both spin-up and spin-down particles see potential barriers, but of different heights.
-Interestingly, if one takes the limit of the external potential $V_{0}\rightarrow 0$, the usual Larmor precession relation cannot be recovered even in the presence of high magnetic field.
-On the other hand, in our treatment, we do not consider any external potential so that while a spin-up particle sees a potential well, a spin-down particle sees a barrier.
-Hence, our treatment is completely different from all the prevalent treatments pertaining to tunneling time calculation using Larmor clock.
+We would also like to note that usual treatments of calculating tunneling time through a barrier based on Larmor clock \cite{baz67a,ryb,buttiker82,buttiker83,falck88} pertain to a spatial region within which a constant magnetic field and an external potential $V_{0}$ are both confined so that both spin-up and spin-down particles effectively see potential barriers of different heights.
+On the other hand, in our treatment, we do not consider any external potential so that while a spin-up particle sees a potential barrier, a spin-down particle sees a well, and eventually a path-spin entangled state is generated.
+To the best of our knowledge, it is only in the Appendix of the treatment given by Buttiker \cite{buttiker83} that the question of when the Larmor precession relation is valid in the absence of any external potential barrier is briefly discussed.
+Here we give a detailed analysis of this issue, providing a clear delineation of the regime of deviation from the standard Larmor precession relation.